drkhodakarami/JiConfig/README.md

 ## ➤ Depending Your Mod

 This library is using repsy for maven publishing system.
 Follow the guideline bellow to make dependency for your mod.
+This library is depending on JiLogger Library so you should add it to your main mod too.

 ### ➤ Latest Version: 1.0.0